X16Community/x16-docs/VERA FX Reference.md

 	</tr>
 </table>

 When "one-byte cache cycling" is turned on and DATA0 or DATA1 is written to, the byte at the current cache index is written to VRAM.
-When "blit write enable" is set as well, the byte is duplicated 4 times when writing to VRAM.
+When "Cache write enable" is set as well, the byte is duplicated 4 times when writing to VRAM.

 Usually the incrementing of the cache index is only triggered by reading from DATA0 or DATA1 when cache filling is enabled.
 However it can also be triggered by reading from DATA0 in polygon mode when cache filling is not enabled and "one-byte cache cycling" is enabled.